ImpelsysInc/heart-bangalore-kata-2023/ADRs/ADR-03-technology-for-mobile-app.md

 We will need to manage platform-specific code and modules for any functionalities that are not readily available in React Native's core.
 ## Alternatives
 ## Alternative 1: Native Development (iOS and Android)
 **Pros**: Full control over platform-specific features, optimal performance.
 **Cons**: Requires separate codebases for iOS and Android, longer development timelines, and potentially higher costs.

 ## Alternative 2: Xamarin
 **Pros**: Cross-platform capability, C# language support, integration with Visual Studio.
 **Cons**: Smaller community compared to React Native, may require additional licensing for some features.

 # Decision Rationale
 React Native was chosen because it aligns with our project requirements for cross-platform development, code reusability, and performance.
 While other alternatives were considered, React Native's combination of developer productivity, performance, and a thriving community makes it a strong choice for our mobile app development project.

-## References
-React Native Documentation
-React Native Community